-- 1 tbsp vegetable oil
+- 1 tablespoon vegetable oil

-- Kosher salt and freshly ground black pepper
+- Kosher salt and freshly ground black pepper, to taste

 - 2 garlic cloves, thinly sliced

-- 1 tsp crushed red pepper flakes
+- 1 teaspoon crushed red pepper flakes

-- 1/2 tsp cumin seeds
+- 1/2 teaspoon cumin seeds

 - 1.5 cups cooked brown or French green lentils (from 1 cup dried)

-- 1/2 English hothouse cucumber, chopped
+- 1/2 English hothouse cucumber, chopped (those long, narrow cucumbers)

 - 3/4 cup plain whole milk Greek yogurt

-Break up lamb into small pieces.
-Mix in garlic, red pepper flakes, and cumin.
-Cook, stirring occasionally, until spices are fragrant and lamb is cooked through but still juicy, about 2 minutes.
+- Turn heat back to medium-high and cook, stirring occasionally, until spices are fragrant and lamb is cooked through but still juicy, about 2 minutes.

-Place lentils and 2 tbsp of reserved fat in same skillet, season with salt and pepper, and cook, tossing occasionally, until lentils start to brown and crisp, 5-8 minutes.
+- Place lentils and 2 tablespoon of reserved fat in same skillet.
+Season with salt and pepper, and cook, tossing occasionally, until lentils start to brown and crisp, 5-8 minutes.